markdicksonjr/work/README.md

     // do some task to get something to put on the queue data, isEndOfStream, err := BogusDataSource(...)

+    // ensure the queue doesn't drop the item dispatcher.BlockWhileQueueFull()

     // put the thing on the queue
     dispatcher.EnqueueJob(worker.Job{Name: "address processing", Context: &data, IsEndOfStream: isEndOfStream}) }